 If you have any questions, we're always happy to help give you guidance.
 Please call us on 01392 881380 and a member of the team will be happy to help you.

 How long can I keep my meat in the freezer?

 All of our meat can be kept in the freezer for at least 6 months.

 How long will my meat keep in the fridge?

-All products will last 3-4 days.
-All frozen products can last up to 6 months in the freezer.
+All meat products will last 3-4 days in the fridge.

 Where can I find cooking instructions?

 All our cooking instructions can be found on each of our products pages on our website.
 Simply search the product and scan down the page to find the cooking instructions.

 We also have plenty of inspiring recipes on our journal.